ipsurasanjaya/go-ayo-donor/README.md

 ## Current Limitations
 1. The performance of all APIs is slow because it is very dependent on the performance of PMI's official site.
-2. Currently get bood supplies by UDD does not support inputting the name of the Kabupaten or City.
+2. Currently get bood supplies by UDD endpoint does not support inputting the name of the Kabupaten or City (should be inputting the UDD).
-3. limited UDD data that has been collected
+3. limited UDD data that has been collected.
+4. Currently get bood mobile by province endpoint should input the exact [province](#provinces-list) name. e.g. this endpoint will return error when receiving input Sumbar (an acronym for West Sumatra)

 ## UDD (Unit Donor Darah) Code List
 | UDD                             | Name                                |